Things that move visibly in deep space

 In 1987, the first relatively-nearby supernova of recent times appeared.
 It was not in our galaxy, but in its satellite, the Large Magellanic Cloud.
 After the flash of the explosion, that lasted several days, some strange patterns appeared in the environs of the star.

-These bead-like effects are interpreted as supernova debris crashing into surrounding gases, probably thrown off by preceding outbursts from the star.
+These bead-like effects have been interpreted as supernova debris crashing into surrounding gases, probably thrown off by preceding outbursts from the star.

-The crab nebula is associated with a supernova that was observed in 1054 AD.
+The crab nebula appears to correspond to a supernova that appeared in 1054 AD.
 Its remains are still expanding at about 5% the speed of light.

-This is light from a flash made by the star, reflected off dust and gas in the vicinity of the star, moving as successive observations are made.
+This is light from a flash made by the star, reflected off dust and gas in the vicinity of the star, moving between successive observations.
 So, this isn’t material moving, it is light moving through material.

-The star pulses every 40 days or so, waves of light from those pulses pass through surrounding dust and are echoed back to us.
+The star pulses every 40 days or so, waves of light from those pulses pass through surrounding dust and echo back to us.

 See: Light echoes whisper the distance to a star

-Our local big black hole, weighing in at around 3 million solar masses, can’t be seen at visible wavelengths of light, but has a very big effect on surrounding stars.
+Our local big black hole, weighing in at around 3 million solar masses, are not visible wavelengths of light, but has a very big effect on surrounding stars.

 These are big stars, behaving like comets orbiting the black hole.
 But some are in very fast orbits, with periods of 11 years or so, although their orbital radii are several times that of our solar system.